jmb521/message_board/README.md

 username

-password_digest
+password_digest - added to db/added bcrypt gem and has_secure_password in User model

 password_confirmation - not included in db.

 no guest will have access since this is a private message board.